What should chickens eat to keep healthy and happy?

 - Different feeds will have different recommendations according to the

-two month (8 week) point as the time to change - but don't panic about it.
-A week or so either way is not going to make much difference.
+two month (8 week) point as the time to change – but don't panic about it.
+A week or so either way won't make much difference.

-up by mixing it with increasing quantities of grower feed - the next stage - so that they graduate from one to the other over a period of a couple of weeks.
+you have chick crumbs left over at the eight week point, mix it with increasing quantities of grower feed.
+That way, the chicks graduate from one to the other over a period of a couple of weeks.

 - Don't leave any grain lying around